FileGo/AvWxTelegramBot/README.md

 It also provides a SQLite3 database (airports.db3), which has been created with data from [OpenFlights](https://openflights.org/data.html#airport).
 It stores a large majority of worldwide airports and it is used to lookup ICAO and IATA codes as required.

 In order to make use of Telegram, a bot needs to be [created](https://core.telegram.org/bots#6-botfather) and token passed as an environmental variable.
+By default it uses the *updates* method of retrieving requests, however if both WEBHOOK_URL and WEBHOOK_PORT environmental variables are set, it will utilise the webhook.

 ## CLI
 Can be run as a CLI program: